 I stayed at the Villa Sofia Hotel a charming hotel set in a 19th-century building located in Gardone Riviera and in walking distance to Lake Garda, the Vittoriale degli Italiani and the Botanical Gardens.
 If you have a car, the city of Brescia was only 24.9 miles away.

-The hotel had an outdoor swimming pool set within the gardens, as well as restaurant and bar area.
+The hotel had an outdoor swimming pool set within the gardens, as well as a restaurant and bar area.
 There is also a 24-hour reception and the staff were always happy to help whenever I needed something.
 The WIFI kept dropping off in the rooms the first day, so they called someone in and had it fixed for the rest of the time we were there.

 My room was part of a Villa that was located in the gardens of the hotel and overlooked the hotel and the gardens to the side.
 The room was very spacious and the bed was comfortable, which is always great after a day of exploring.
 I also had a desk with power points, safe, and big bathroom with complimentary toiletries.